pulumi/pulumi-azure/README.md

 > **_NOTE:_** We recommend using the [Azure Native provider](https://github.com/pulumi/pulumi-azure-native) to provision Azure infrastructure.
 Azure Native provides complete coverage of Azure resources and same-day access to new resources and resource updates because it’s built and automatically from the Azure Resource Manager API.
 >
-> Azure Classic is based on the Terraform AzureRM provider.
+> Azure Classic is based on the Terraform azurerm provider.
 It has fewer resources and resource options and receives new Azure features more slowly than Azure Native.
 However, Azure Classic remains fully-supported for existing usage.

 The Azure Classic resource provider for Pulumi lets you use Azure resources in your cloud programs.
 To use this package, please [install the Pulumi CLI first](https://pulumi.io/).
 For a streamlined Pulumi walkthrough, including language runtime installation and Azure configuration, click "Get Started" below.